 Think about this one a little bit.
 It’s so true!
 Traveling is all about discovering the unknown, living adventures and getting out of your comfort zone.
 Nothing good ever came from comfortable and travel is the proof of that.
 Travel gives you the opportunity to see things with new eyes, heightening your senses and making you more receptive to its benefits.
 Start planning your next trip!
 What about visiting Barcelona?

 Give Time Not Money

 Your time is the most valuable commodity you have; you never get time back, and as you get older, time seems to pass more and more quickly.
 Spend your time with loved ones and if you have children, attempt to be present for more than just the bedtime story.
 Give of yourself rather than material gifts; don’t give your children toys to make up for your absence – make time for them above all else.
 You’ll only regret it.
 Spend less time in the office; treat your partner to a surprise picnic and just chat.
 Quality time doesn’t have to be expensive, and when was the last time you had a nice day out just the two of you anyway?

 Learning New Skills

-Invest in yourself and learn to do something you’ve always wanted to.
-Learn how to dance salsa, take up a foreign language or cookery class or start yoga for relaxation.
+To be experience rich, invest in yourself and learn to do something you’ve always wanted to.
+Learn how to dance salsa, take up a foreign language or cookery class, start yoga for relaxation, or learn how to master your personal finances.
 We dedicate so little time to our own wellbeing, that taking time out of your day for peaceful thought could be the break from your daily routine you so desperately needed.

 Time spent doing activities that inspire or energize you are all worthwhile.
 The less snoozing on the sofa eating TV dinners the better.
 You’ll feel better about seizing the day and not letting life pass you by as a mere bystander.